Nikos Chatzinikolaou

 Nikos Chatzinikolaou (Νίκος Χατζηνικολάου) also spelled as Hatzinikolaou, Hatzinicolaou,Chatzinikolaou or Hadjinikolaou (born 1962 in Alexandroupoli) is a Greek journalist and media entrepreneur.

 Biography

 Chatzinikolaou studied at Panteion University without receiving his university degree.
 He started his career in journalism as a columnist for Mesimvrini daily and later Acropolis.
-He was news anchor for Mega Channel from 1989 and until 2003 when he moved to Alpha TV.
+He was news anchor for Mega Channel from 1989 until 2003 when he moved to Alpha TV.
 He was president, head of the news department and central news anchor in Alpha TV for three years.
 In April 2007 he became the news anchor of Alter Channel.
 From 1989 onward, he hosted a weekly talk-show Enopios-Enopio (face-to-face) featuring various personalities from Greece and around the globe, including Bill Gates, Mikhail Gorbachev and Jimmy Carter.